FeatureBaseDB/www/content/blog/writing-a-client-library.md

 ### Conclusion

 In this article we explored the fundamentals of writing a client library for Pilosa and wrote a simple one in Lua.
-Hopefully the article was enjoyable and useful if you'd like to write your own or understand the current ones.
+Hopefully this article has been useful for those of you interested in writing your own Pilosa client library, or even those just looking to better understand the current client libraries.

 We're always looking for feedback, so feel free to reach out if you think there's something we missed, or other topics you'd like us to cover.